How Insurers Are Using Private LLMs to Parse Claims Data

 Claims documents are chatty.
 They mix narrative notes, diagnostic codes, invoices, accident descriptions, and attachments that may or may not be relevant.
 Traditional rules engines do well when the data arrives in neat columns.

 Claims rarely do.
 The result is manual triage, duplicate effort, and decisions that lean on institutional memory rather than consistent logic.
-Modern models thrive on mess, extracting who did what, when it happened, and what it cost, without losing the thread.
+Modern language model systems, powered by artificial intelligence and machine learning, thrive on mess, extracting who did what, when it happened, and what it cost, without losing the thread.
+They process text data, extract meaning, and support better decision making across insurance companies.

 The Core Capabilities That Matter